Make your Pool or Spa Compliant in Four Simple Steps

 Arrange an inspection for the pool or spa fencing by a registered building surveyor, registered building inspector or a Council building surveyor.

 |On or before 30 June 1994||1 June 2021|

 |From 1 July 1994 to 30 April 2010||1 June 2022|

 |From 1 May 2010 to 31 May 2020||1 June 2023|

 |On or after 1 June 2020||Within 30 days of the Occupancy Permit or Certificate of Final Inspection together with the registration application.|

 Pay the registration fee (up to $79.00) to the relevant Council.

 Owners will need to arrange an inspection and lodge the inspection Certificate of Compliance with the relevant Council every four years to ensure that the pool or spa is compliant.

-On-the-spot fines or penalties will apply if the pool or spa is found to be non-compliant or if registration or inspection does not occur within the required deadlines.
+On-the-spot fines of $330.00 or penalties will apply if the pool or spa is found to be non-compliant or if registration or inspection does not occur within the required deadlines.

 The new regulations will affect a buyer or seller of a property with a swimming pool or spa.